-Epic Pass – Vail Resorts owns basically all the resorts on I-70.
-So if you plan on skiing 2x a year or more than 4 days you should defiantly consider buying a pass.
-Note that you can’t get discounted passes on Liftopia for Epic Resorts aka Vail owned Resorts.
+Vail Resorts owns basically all the resorts on I-70 + Crested Butte and Telluride.
+So, if you plan on skiing 2x a year or more than four days, you should definitely consider buying a pass.
+Important to note that you can’t get discounted passes on Liftopia for Epic Resorts aka Vail-owned resorts.

 Epic Pass – I-70 Resorts

-Keystone, Breckenridge, Vail & Beaver Creek are the closest resorts to Denver *with a place to stay*.
-Arapahoe Basin and Loveland are the closest slopes to Denver but are only a ski hill with nowhere to stay the night.
+Keystone, Breckenridge, Vail, and Beaver Creek are the closest resorts to Denver with accommodations.
+Arapahoe Basin and Loveland are the closest slopes, but unfortunately, they are only a ski hill with nowhere to stay overnight.

-Keystone – I have only skied her a few times but have really enjoyed it.
-Keystone has super long runs, so you don’t always feel like your skiing to the next lift There’s a big terrain park and area for ski school.
-The “town” is just the resort at the base so this is a super walkable option with great transportation.
+Keystone has super long runs, so you don’t always feel like your skiing to the next lift.
+There is a big terrain park and a ski school with its own designated area.
+The “town” is just the resort at the base, so very walkable with great transportation.

-Breckenridge – Breck is the largest, town-wise of the i-70 resorts.
-The town is situated at the base of the slopes so you can walk from the lift to town.
-The historic downtown creates a real mountain town feel with great shopping, restaurant and bars.
-Personally, I think Breck has the greatest nightlife too.
-For the non-skiers you can stroll downtown, shop, eat and enjoy the almost weekly festivals like the world’s longest largest shot ski and ice sculptures competition.
-Read my Guide to Breckenridge here.
+Breck is the largest in terms of “town” for the I-70 resorts.
+It is situated at the base of the slopes, so you can walk from the lift into town.
+The historic downtown creates a real mountain town-like feel with attractive shopping, restaurants, and bars.

-Vail – Ah Vail is the greatest skiing in the world.
-The back bowls, Blue Sky Basin… seriously hitting a powder day in Vail is what ski dreams are made of!
-Ideally, you can snag a spot in Vail Village but its a pretty penny.
-Lions Head is the next village over which is also a great spot to stay and you can ski between the two.
-The adorable European design village is packed with shops and restaurants great of the non-skiers and apres ski.
-If you don’t stay in either village there are plenty of places to stay throughout the valley but you will have to bus or drive to the slopes.
-Parking in Vail is not free unless you can snag a free spot on the road FYI.
+Vail is by far the greatest skiing in the world.
+From the back bowls to Blue Sky Basin, hitting a powder day here is seriously what ski dreams are made of!
+Ideally, you can snag a spot in Vail Village but it’s a pretty penny.
+Lionhead is the next village over and a great spot to stay where you can ski between the two.

-The Eagle County Regional airport is about 45 minutes from Vail with direct flights from New York, Miami, Chicago, Atlanta, DC and LA daily.
+The Eagle County Regional Airport is about 45 minutes from Vail with daily direct flights from New York, Miami, Chicago, Atlanta, DC, and LA.

-If you are unsure of what I-70 resort you want to ski you can split the difference and stay in Frisco or Silverthorn.
-This puts you 15 minutes from Keystone, 30 from Breck and Vail and 45 to Beaver Creek.
+If you are unsure of what I-70 resort you want to ski at, you can split the difference and stay in Frisco or Silverthorn.
+This puts you 15 minutes away from Keystone, 30 minutes from Breck as well as Vail, and 45 minutes from Beaver Creek.

 Winter Park + Copper Mountain